idahogurl/vs-code-prettier-eslint/README.md

 ---

 #### Eslint Config File Name
 -- The name of your Eslint config file.
 The extension assumes the file is located in the root folder.
+For multi-root workspaces the file name must be the same in each root folder.

 #### Eslint Config File Type
--- The file type of your Eslint config file (only JSON and YAML are supported)
+-- The file type of your Eslint config file (only JSON and YAML are supported).
+For multi-root workspaces the file type must be the same in each root folder.
 ### Optional:
 ---

 #### Prettier Options File Name

 -- The name of your Prettier options file.
 The extension assumes the file is located in the root folder.
+For multi-root workspaces the file name must be the same in each root folder.

 #### Prettier Options File Type

--- The file type of your Prettier options file (only JSON and YAML are supported)
+-- The file type of your Prettier options file (only JSON and YAML are supported).
+For multi-root workspaces the file type must be the same in each root folder.